Salmomini/OpenMarkdown/README.md

 is always parsed by a v1-compatible engine and renders the same way on every machine, now and in the future.

+The goal of OpenMarkdown is to make Markdown more stable and standardized within a single, versioned specification and an authoritative reference parser.

 ---

 > **Don’t believe me?**